In this guide:

 - An aggregate attachment point that limits how much you must pay for claims overall.

-For example, if your stop-loss policy has a specific attachment point of $20,000 and one of your employees gets very sick, you would pay the employee’s claim pursuant to your plan.
+For example, if your stop-loss policy has a specific attachment point of $20,000 and one of your employees gets very sick, you would pay the employee’s claim.
 Your stop-loss insurance company would then repay you for any amount you paid beyond the $20,000, but they don’t repay you for the first $20,000 of that employee’s covered claims.
 This limit would apply to each person each year.

 In another example, assume the same policy has an aggregate attachment point of $1 million and a lot of employees get sick.
 If your payments reach $1 million for all covered claims for the year, your stop-loss policy would then repay you for total claims you pay beyond $1 million.